kukuu/integration/digital-twin.md

 ```

-Running the Backend and Frontend
+Running the Backend and Frontend:

 ..................................

 Ensure PostgreSQL is running and the database is set up.
 You can start the backend and frontend servers using the following commands: